wr0om/CyberArk-CTF/The search for a higher being.md

 ## Solution
 We are first sent to a good-looking website telling us they detected weird signals coming from mars.

-When searching around on the site I found div with what looks like base64 encoded text:
+When searching around on the site I found a div with what looks like base64 encoded text:
 ```HTML
 <div style="display: none;">
  ZXh0ZXJuIGNyYXRlIGJh...
 </div>
 ```
-After decoding the text in the div, I found out it was the language "Rust".
+After decoding the text in the div, I found out it was a code block coded with the language "Rust".
  <details>
     <summary><u>Here's the code</u> (<i>click to expand</i>):</summary>